8 Significant Phases of Clinical Reasoning Cycle

 An educational model called the Clinical Reasoning Cycle was created specifically for nursing students.
 The ultimate goal of this model is to educate students and equip them with the skills they need to care for critically ill patients.

-In 2009, Levett-Jones provided a description of the clinical reasoning cycle.
+In 2009, Levett-Jones described the clinical reasoning cycle.
 There are eight stages to his proposed clinical reasoning cycle.
 Healthcare professionals can use this cycle to go through a series of systematic phases and arrive at a decision that is best for patients.

 Phases of Clinical Reasoning Cycle